nottrobin/robinwinslow.uk/_posts/2014-01-10-agile-philosophy.md

 tags: development
 ---

 Following are some guidelines about Agile philosophy that I wrote for my team back in September 2012.
-Reading it back to myself today, it still stands up fairly well, so I thought I'd post it.

-Another thing I re-discovered today was my [answer to "Programming vs Planning" on Programmers.StackOverflow.com](http://programmers.stackexchange.com/questions/166570/programming-vs-planning/166591#166591), which is also a very useful resource for anyone thinking about how to implement Agile.
-This is currently my highest-voted answer on any StackExchange site.
+If you're thinking about implementing Agile, you might also find [this StackExchange answer](http://programmers.stackexchange.com/questions/166570/programming-vs-planning/166591#166591) helpful.

 ---

-[Agile software development](http://en.wikipedia.org/wiki/Agile_web_development) is a philosophy for managing software development.
-The philosophy (along with lean) has been influenced by manufacturing practices at Toyota's factories for "eliminating waste".
+[Agile software development](http://en.wikipedia.org/wiki/Agile_web_development) is a philosophy for managing software projects and teams.
+It has similarities to [lean manufacturing](http://en.wikipedia.org/wiki/Lean_manufacturing) principles for "eliminating waste".

 The philosophy centers around [the agile manifesto](http://en.wikipedia.org/wiki/Agile_software_development#Agile_Manifesto):